Gowtham1392/PythonLearning/README.md

 # python-learning
-With this repository I just started learning Python.
+I'm starting my Python journey with this repository